lilyzhouZYJ/help_me_agent/README.md

 ## How It Works

-1. **Question Analysis**: The bot determines if it can answer using FAQ data or customer reviews
+1. **Semantic Question Classification**: The bot uses LLM-powered classification to determine question type and answerability
-2. **Data Retrieval**:
+2. **Intelligent Routing**:
-   - For FAQ questions: Provides answer based on FAQ content
+   - FAQ questions: Provides answer based on FAQ content
-   - For review questions: Uses vector store to find relevant reviews and analyzes sentiment
+   - Review questions: Uses advanced semantic search to find relevant reviews and analyzes sentiment
+3. **Enhanced Search**: Employs query expansion and semantic similarity for better review matching
-3. **Human Assistance**: If no data source can answer, it sends an email to the support team
+4. **Human Assistance**: If no data source can answer, it sends an email to the support team

 ## File Structure